 Students enrolled in the photography minor can take advantage of graphics labs, galleries and studio spaces available in the school's Leu Center for the Visual Arts.
 All photography students are required to attend workshops and to display their work at exhibitions.

 The photography minor requires completion of 18 credit hours.
 Students encounter courses in digital photography, basic and advanced photography techniques, digital imaging and the history of photography.
-The latter course can only be completed on even years in the spring semester.

 Nashville State Community College